OSWeekends/welcome.osweekends.com/ORGANIZACION/Codigo de conducta.md

 Please inform reception in case you detect any facilities issues (water leakage, electrical failure, etc).

-_Cafe membership gives you cafe access, but please don’t use rooms outside the cafe; those are for the Google resident partner members and Google staff.

-_Don’t smoke us out.
-Please, no smoking on Campus premises.

-From time to time, we may have photographs taken at Campus.
+From time to time, we may have photographs taken during the envents.
 We reserve the right to use photographs to publish or promote what happend inside OSW events on our websit and marketing channels.
 If you appear in one of those photographs and want us to remove it, please notify us.

 We remind you that it is forbidden to use our infrastructures and the Wi-Fi network for any illegal activity.
 As you know, the download of content with copyright is illegal.